paul-manjarres/tests-time-reporter-gradle-plugin/README.md

 // These are the default values, can be omitted if they work for you testTimeReporter{
-    longestTestsCount = 5         // The max amount of results to show in slowest test section. binSizeInMillis = 100         // Size of each bin in the histogram slowThresholdInMillis = 200   // The threshold to consider a test as 'slow' showGroupByClass = true       // Enables/disables test grouped by class section showGroupByResult = true      // Enables/disables test grouped by result section showSlowestTests = true       // Enables/disables slowest test section showHistogram = true          // Enables/disables histogram section coloredOutput = true          // If true, output will use colors.
+    longestTestsCount = 5         // The max amount of results to show in the slowest test section. maxResultsForGroupByClass = 5 // The max amount of results to show in the group-by-class test section. binSizeInMillis = 100         // Size of each bin in the histogram slowThresholdInMillis = 200   // The threshold to consider a test as 'slow' showGroupByClass = true       // Enables/disables test grouped by class section showGroupByResult = true      // Enables/disables test grouped by result section showSlowestTests = true       // Enables/disables slowest test section showHistogram = true          // Enables/disables histogram section coloredOutput = true          // If true, output will use colors.
 }
 ```